 The Australian Stockman’s Hall of Fame and Outback Heritage Centre recently reopened its doors after undergoing a two-year, $15 million redevelopment of its galleries.
-Experience design and creative technology company Art Processors led the bush icon’s creative and digital transformation, which has been shortlisted for a 2021 MAGNA Award.
+We led the bush icon’s creative and digital transformation, which was shortlisted for a 2021 MAGNA Award.

 "And the bush hath friends to meet him, and their kindly voices greet him

 In the murmur of the breezes and the river on its bars,

 And he sees the vision splendid of the sunlit plains extended,

 And at night the wondrous glory of the everlasting stars."